arminbiere/cadical/README.md

 if pre-processing is disabled.

 Run './configure.sh' and then 'make' to compile 'cadical'.
+You might want to check out './configure.sh -h'.

 The lastest version of CaDiCal can be found on github